 Complaints about councils' nationality checking services can also be directed to the Office of the Immigration Service.

 The vast majority of complaints can be resolved quickly, through our complaints procedure or through investigation by the Ombudsman once they have been through our internal complaints procedure.
 However, a small number of people may still be dissatisfied with the outcome of this process, or with the process itself, and continue pursuing the matter.
 If we consider a persistent complaint of this kind to be unreasonable, we'll follow ourprocedure for such matters.
 We review our procedures regularly to make sure they are up to date and working properly.

 Complaints and Compliments about Councillors

 Complaints against Councillors and co-opted Members must be referred to the Council's Monitoring Officer, Mario Leo.
-You can find out how to do this in our

 If you have been impressed by the services we have provided for you or if you feel any of our staff have excelled in their duties, we would like to hear from you.
-Please use our customer feedback form and we will pass your comments to the people responsible so that they will know you appreciate their efforts.
+Please use our general feedback form and we will pass your comments to the people responsible so that they will know you appreciate their efforts.
 You can also use this form to make suggestions for improving the way we work.

 We require your personal data in order to record and consider your complaints and compliments and to contact you.
 This is a public task which we have a duty to fulfil.
 We will only share your information if it is necessary, for resolving your complaint or we deemed the sharing compatible with the purpose your information was provided.
 We will not further share your information without your consent.
 Your information will be kept securely for 4 years (complaints) and 2 years (compliments) and then destroyed securely.

 Complaints and compliments are regularly reported to the Standards and Audit Committee but any personal information is redacted.
 The Committee is interested in all the feedback we get, positive and negative so that trends can be identified, lessons learned and good practice shared.